STORI'14 - 9th International Conference on Nuclear Physics at Storage Rings

 10

 BES IIIAt present, the charmonium spectrum above the open charm threshold is far from being understood.
 While only few predicted states have been found, the properties of many of the observed states do not match the expectations.
 The BESIII experiment has accumulated large data samples in electron--positron annihilations in the charm energy region.
-Recent results from these data will be presented with a special focus on the charmonium--like Z states.Sprecher: Magnus Wolke (Uppsala University(IKP-U))
+Recent results from these data will be presented with a special focus on the charmonium--like Z states.Speaker: Magnus Wolke (Uppsala University(IKP-U))

 -